 15.3 Legal Compliance.
 BeyondTrust maintains compliance with all applicable privacy laws and regulations in the US and internationally, including without limitation United States state privacy laws.

 15.4 Testing Restrictions.
-BeyondTrust does not use Customer information, in whole or in part, in connection with any testing in system development.
-Customer information means all Customer, associate, employee, contractor, and payroll information submitted by or with respect to Customer to BeyondTrust in the performance of the services specified within any additional services agreement.
+BeyondTrust does not use Customer Data, in whole or in part, in connection with any testing in system development.
+Customer Data means all Customer, associate, employee, contractor, and payroll information submitted by or with respect to Customer to BeyondTrust in the performance of the services specified within any additional services agreement.

 16.0 Vendor Management

 16.1 Vendor Assessment.
-BeyondTrust conducts annual reviews and risk assessments of all vendors processing, storing, or transmitting Customer Protected Information.
+BeyondTrust conducts annual reviews and risk assessments of all vendors processing, storing, or transmitting Customer Data.

 16.2 Vendor Risk Assessment.
 Information gathered from the vendor review is used as inputs to the BeyondTrust risk assessment process which is used to generate a metrics-based narrative report identifying all areas of concern and the associated potential impact and likelihood.